Ways of voting

 If you’re disabled, your local Electoral Registration Office can tell you about:

-- physical access, eg wheelchair ramps and disabled parking spaces
+- physical access, for example wheelchair ramps and disabled parking spaces

 - low-level polling booths